hwclass/jquery.initialize/README.md

 <i>Latest update done up to 1.2.0 : data properties, template property and string template replacing.</i>

-An basic element initializer plugin for jQuery.
+A simple element initializer context plugin for jQuery.
 This plugin makes an element initialize and attach for defined events with their names and datas into their own string templates.

 ### usage (Modern Browsers)